Syndication of Loan Meaning

-- Agent bank acts as a mediator between the borrower and lender and also had a contractual obligation for both the parties (borrower and lender).
+- The agent bank acts as a mediator between the borrower and lender and also had a contractual obligation for both the parties (borrower and lender).

-- In some cases, the agent bank has some additional duties that stated in the agency agreement.
+- In some cases, the agent bank has some additional duties stated in the agency agreement.

 - The basic work of agent banks to channel the funds from all participating banks to the borrower and channel back interest and principal amount from the borrower to participating banks.

 The following are the types of Loan Syndication.